flammie/flammie.github.io/rules-statistics-neural.markdown

 * * *

-Historically there has been some unnecessary competition between different methods of doing nlp, this is kind of artificial and basically just harming progress.
+Historically there has been some unnecessary competition between different methods of doing NLP (natural language processing), this is kind of artificial and basically just harming progress.
 Rules and statistics and neural networks are just tools to do things, you cannot really reach optimal result without using right tools.
 Especially in academia people have always been enamoured to following *pure* approaches, in practice it's like playing a game of how far can you go blindfolded with hands tied.

 There's a very simple, rule of thumb kind of logic to when and where to use which approaches: